 A 2D lattice is a regular arrangement of identical points in a plane.
-There are five main types of 2D lattices.
+There are five main types of

+2D lattices.
 These are square, rectangular, parallelogram, hexagonal & rhombic.

-Unit cells having only points at corners are called simple or primitive unit cells.
+Unit cells having only points at corners are called a simpleor primitive unit cell.

-The unit cells in which lattice points are present other than the corners, as well as the corners, are called a centered unit cell.
+The unit cells in which lattice points are present other than the corners as well as the corners are called a centered unit cell.

-Body Centred Unit Cell:
+Body Centred UnitCell: